brettvac/brettvac.github.io/index.md

 Joomla! is a powerful CMS, but too often, [I](https://brettvachon.com) found the need to write custom code for simple features.

-I've decided to vibe-code extensions and plugins to eliminate this frustration and improve website maintenance.
+Now I'm creating extensions to eliminate this frustration and just make my life easier.

 ### [Dropbox Embed Content Plugin](Dropboxembed)